CleverTap/terraform-provider-expensify/README.md

 ### Application Credential Integration in terraform
 1. Add `terraform` block and `provider` block as shown in [example usage](#example-usage).
-2. Get a pair of credentials: partnerUserID and partnerUserSecret.
+2. Get a pair of credentials: expensifyUserID and expensifyUserSecret.
 For this, visit https://www.expensify.com/tools/integrations/.
 3. Assign the above credentials to the respective field in the `provider` block.

 ### Basic Terraform Commands